Select Page

 Definition Assess, diagnose and treat disorders and injuries of the foot, ankle and lower extremity Manage and treat conditions of foot, ankle and lower limb Cosmetic treatment for feet and nails

-Mode of Practice Medical / Surgical treatment Fitting, making and adjusting foot orthotics.
+Mode of Practice Medical / Surgical treatment Fitting, making, and adjusting foot orthotics.
 Select and modify footwear.
-Wash, clean and massage feet.
+Wash, clean, and massage feet.
 Remove rough skin.
-File and Paint and polish toenails
+File, paint, and polish toenails

 Training Bachelors Degree, then Doctor of Podiatric Medicine (DPM) degree[4 years] then specialized medical and surgical training [2-3 years] in care of the lower extremity High school diploma, GED, or College degree.
 The Accredited Pedorthist Program [3-4 weeks] plus 1000 hours supervised practical experience then the Certification Exam.
 No training required other than “on-the-job”.
 However, to be State Licensed training is required – High School Diploma, State approved Cosmetology or Nail Technician program, then State licensing exam